InterObservers.

 • Customer Champion: for a standout moment of looking after a client.

-• Ship It award: for shipping something hard on time.
+• Ship It award: for shipping something hard on time, often paired with a custom award plaque.

 • Bug Slayer: for the messy fix nobody else wanted to touch.

-• Mentor of the Month: for lifting a teammate's skills.
+• Mentor of the Month: for lifting a teammate's skills through real mentorship.

 • Idea of the Quarter: for a suggestion that actually got adopted.

-• First Year, First Class: a milestone award at the one-year mark.
+• First Year, First Class: a service award at the one-year mark.

-• Extra Mile: a flexible spot award with a half-day off attached.
+• Extra Mile: a flexible spot award with gift cards or a half-day off attached.

-• Culture Carrier: a values award decided by team vote.
+• Culture Carrier: a values award decided by team vote, tied to company values.

 • Founder's Note: a handwritten card from leadership, no trophy needed.